 The DDR_FAST_WRITE instruction is similar to the DDRWRITE instruction, except that it allows XIP operation.
-Mode bits allow a series of DDR FAST WRITE instructions to eliminate the 8-bit opcode after the first instruction sends an A5h mode bit ("10100101") pattern.
-This feature, called eXecute-In-Place (XIP), significantly reduces initial access times (improves performance).
+Mode bits allow a series of DDR_FAST_WRITE instructions to eliminate the 8-bit opcode after the first instruction sends an A5h mode bit ("10100101") pattern.
+This feature, called execute-in-place (XIP), significantly reduces initial access times (improves performance).
 The mode bits control the length of the next DDR_FAST_WRITE operation through the inclusion or exclusion of the first byte instruction opcode.
-If the mode bits are A5h, the device transitions to Continuous DDR_FAST_WRITE mode and the next address can be entered (after CS is raised HIGH and then asserted LOW) without requiring the DDh opcode, thus eliminating 8-cycles from the instruction sequence.
-Otherwise, opcode is required once CS transitions from HIGH to LOW.
-This opcode does not support SPI mode 3.
+If the mode bits are A5h, the device transitions to Continuous DDR_FAST_WRITE Mode and the next address can be entered (after $\overline{\text{CS}}$ is raised HIGH and then asserted LOW) without requiring the DDh opcode, thus eliminating 8 cycles from the instruction sequence.
+Otherwise, opcode is required once $\overline{\text{CS}}$ transitions from HIGH to LOW.
+This opcode doesn't support SPI Mode 3.

-- Mode bits with !A5h (logical not of A5h byte) will exit the DDR_FAST_WRITE XIP mode. - DDR_FAST_WRITE instruction can only be executed by the device if the WEL bit is set to '1' to enable write operations. - The WEL bit does not reset to '0' on completion of the DDR_FAST_WRITE operation.
+- Mode bits with !A5h (logical NOT of A5h byte) will exit the DDR_FAST_WRITE XIP mode. - DDR_FAST_WRITE instruction can only be executed by the device if the WEL bit is set to '1' to enable write operations. - The WEL bit does not reset to '0' on completion of the DDR_FAST_WRITE operation.

-Figure 46 DDR fast write (DDR_FAST_WRITE) in QPI mode
+Figure 47 DDR fast write (DDR_FAST_WRITE) in QPI mode